Ardvb/ProjectProgrammingforDataAnalysis2019/README.md

 Note that this project is about simulation – you must synthesise a data set.

-### Variables used:
+### What exactly is in this repository

+The end result is a simulated dataset with 1000 values for each of the variables, correlated in a realistic way.

+## Part 1: Variables explained and first version of dataset

+Here I explained all 5 variables and their distributions:

-- Life expectancy
+- Life expectancy in years for males in Ireland
-- Birth weight
+- Birth weight in grams
-- Birth province
+- Birth place by province
 - IQ
 - Height

-### What exactly is in this repository

-I have created a dataset containing 5 different variables, all in some way correlated to life expectancy.
-Or so I thought.
-First I investigated the variables involved, their distributions and their relationship with each other.
-And I found out my variable <em> birth province </em> had no correlation to any of the other variables.
-Therefore I decided to take this variable out of the second part this project.

-## Variables explained

-### Life expectancy

-This variable is central in this dataset.
-It is the life expectancy in years of males in Ireland.
-It turned out
+I explain which distribution I chose and why.
+I base my simulated data on scientific sources I found online.
+This part was fairly straightforward.
+Using Numpy.random and Pandas to create the first version of the dataset, simulating 1000 values of each of the 5 variables, was also easy enough.
+The next part was tougher.

+## Part 2: Relationships between the variables

+In this part I try to find the correct correlations between each of the variables.
+I got rid of <em> birth province </em> because I found no correlation at all with any of the variables, so it seemed superfluous to include it in this part about relationships.

+I spend a few hours figuring out realistic correlations between the variables, and then a good few hours more trying to figure out how to code the correlations into the dataset.
+I just would not work for me.
+Then finally I found a website [$^{1}$](https://realpython.com/python-random/)